Education Technology Support, Training & Consulting

-Consulting provides free training, consulting and support to any UO instructor interested in exploring innovative ways of integrating effective technology into teaching and scholarly publishing.
+The UO LIbraries Educational Technology Support office provides free training, consulting and support to all UO instructors interested in exploring innovative ways of integrating effective technology into teaching and scholarly publishing.
 Training and consulting services are available in a number of ways:

 - drop-in to Knight Room 19 during our regular hours (19 Knight Library - ground floor)

 - apply for the Working Group on Active Teaching and Learning